BrailleRAP building manual

 _images/paper_support_parts.jpg

-• Glue the lower support under the upper support.
+• Glue the lower support to the underside of the upper support.

 _images/paper_support_v8.png